joonaskeppo/liima/README.md

 ````

-Instead of using `liima.core/resolve-content`, we could use `liima.docs/replace-templates`:
+Instead of using `liima.core/resolve-content`, we could use `liima.docs/replace-templates`, which replaces all templates in the string:

 ```clj
 (liima.docs/replace-templates registry markdown-string)
 ```

-and we would get:

 ````md
 Here's a neat function: